 Dr Matthew Baerman

 I work on inflectional morphology, in particular where its structure seems to take on a life of its own, independent of the meanings and functions it expresses.
 This research involves a combination of cross-linguistic surveys, fieldwork, diachronic reconstruction, and computational modelling and.
-Current projects include 'Morphological Complexity in Nuer', ''Loss of Inflection', 'Seri Verbs: Multiple Complexities' and 'Lexical Splits', all funded by the AHRC.
+Recent projects include 'Morphological Complexity in Nuer', ''Loss of Inflection', 'Seri Verbs: Multiple Complexities' and 'Lexical Splits', all funded by the AHRC.
 See here for more details.

 Along with the publications listed below, my Academia.edu page has additional drafts and publications not given here.